Skip to main content

 Anxiety disorders are mental illnesses

 There are a few different anxiety disorders and they have different symptoms, but they are all related to problem anxiety.
-In general, an anxiety disorder may cause a lot of anxiety and it usually feels really hard to control it.
+In general, an anxiety disorder may cause a lot of anxiety and it usually feels hard to control it.
 Someone may avoid places or things that make them feel anxious.
 They may have a hard time going about their daily life.
 Good treatment can help people manage this anxiety.

 Stress vs. anxiety